Alik-bit/Alikalid_TechShow/README.md

 ## 🚀 Featured Projects

+### 🔷 Automated Irrigation System AND Monitoring
+  -Built a fully automated system using ESP32, moisture sensors, non-contact water level sensors, humidity and temperature sensors.
+- Designed and soldered a custom PCB **embedded** with **XKC-Y25-PNP** non-contact water level sensors, moisture sensors, relays,Water pumps
+- Used **ESP32** to control water pumps based on soil moisture and tank level readings
+- Implemented **timeout**, **watchdog**, and error-handling logic for reliability
+- Developed real-time algorithms for irrigation control and enabled mobile-based remote monitoring.
+- Presented at the TMIT Student Research Colloquium, 2024

 ### 🎲 Two-Player Dice Game (ZedBoard + UART + C# GUI)
 This project implements a two-player dice game using the ZedBoard (Xilinx Zynq-7000 SoC), where the embedded system communicates with a Windows-based C# graphical user interface (GUI) via UART serial.
 Each player takes turns rolling a virtual dice over five rounds, with their scores accumulated and displayed on the GUI.
 After five turns each, the player with the highest total wins.